adetaylor/codeclub-python/README.md

 (Non-exhaustive!)

 * Create Scratch-Python conversion guide.
 (Not just the blocks, but also sprites, sounds, variables and broadcasts.
 There's a [start at this here, but it's incomplete](docs/scratch-python-cheatsheet/README.md).
 Tim Morley has volunteered to format it nicely once we've got the information in place.
 We need to do the merge of Pete Lewin's ```codeclub.py``` module first - see below.
-* Work out the best way to check out a certain branch within PyCharm.
-* Think about whether PyCharm is truly the best IDE for the job.
-An open-source one would be better...
 * Match styles between exercises.
   * Use Peter's nice ```codeclub.py``` in all the exercises.
   * Modify Pete's Felix exercise to include classes since Ade's prior exercises introduce the concept.